PrincetonUniversity/PsyNeuLink/docs/source/BasicsAndSampler.rst

 .. `Reinforcement Learning <Reinforcement>`, and others are currently being implemented (including Hebbian, Temporal
 ..
 Differences, and supervised learning for recurrent networks).
 ..
-.. -----------------
 ..
-..
-STUFF TO ADD:
-..
-..
-One of the most useful applications for PsyNeuLink is the design of models that include control processes.
-..
-XXX USER DEFINED FUNCTIONS
-..
-XXX CONTROL (STROOP)
-..
-XXX HETEROGENOUS TYPES: ADD DECISION MAKING USING DDM;  FitzHugh-Nagumo Mechanism
-..
-XXX LEARNING:  USING RL AND BP
-..
-XXX NESTED COMPOSITIONS: AUTODIFF
-..
-XXX COMPILATION
-..
-..
-The `User's Guide <UserGuide>` provides a more detailed review of PsyNeuLink's organization and capabilities,
-.. and the `Tutorial` provides an interactive introduction to its use.